Laboratory of Innovative and Translational Nursing Research

-Expertly staffed and featuring state-of-the-art equipment, the lab is designed to promote collaboration between faculty and students of all levels and encourage translational research.
-Located on the first floor of Claire M. Fagin Hall (1R), lab services include dedicated space for cell culture, biomarker analysis, molecular biology, microscopy, and human physiology.
+Expertly staffed and featuring state-of-the-art equipment, the lab is designed to promote collaboration between faculty and students of all levels and to encourage translational research.
+Lab services include dedicated space for cell culture, biomarker analysis, molecular biology, microscopy, and human physiology.
 The lab is fully outfitted with analytical equipment to measure concentrations of biomarkers in human and animal tissues and with immunoassay equipment for measurement of protein biomarkers.
-The lab conducts assays, provides descriptions of assays for grants, regulatory documents and protocols, develops new assays for projects (when equipment allows), and provides a site where faculty may conduct their own explorations under the direction of an experienced lab manager.
-Facilities to store, catalogue, and release biological samples are also provided by the lab.